digiteg/SmartCity/Part2/README.md

 ```

 ## display.py
+Now you’ve collected some temperature data let’s show it on a line graph.
-In following code we draw chart from collected data
+In following code we draw graph from collected data.

 ```python
 import pygal